DaWe35/SkyLive/README.md

 - Uploader.py uploads only the *current chunk - 1*th file.
 So if your last chunk is `live44.ts`, only `live43.ts` has been uploaded.
 You need to create an empty file `live45.ts`, if you want to upload the 44th chunk.

-- Afte all chunk are uploaded, close `uploader.py`
+- After each chunk was uploaded, close `uploader.py`

 - If you want to make the whole playlist replayable, you need to insert `#EXT-X-ENDLIST` to the end of the playlist.
 Open the `streams` folder on your webserver, and paste it to the current stream file (filename depends on configured *streamid*).